Star Fox 64: Reception

-The GameSpot review of the Wii Virtual Console version bestows a (7.6/10), praising its simple, enjoyable shooting gameplay, and much voice acting.
-The review says the game is nice to look at regardless of its graphic age, with added replay value in finding hidden paths, but found the lack of rumble support "alarming", especially since it is the first game to support the Rumble Pak.
+Alex Navarro of GameSpot praised the Wii Virtual Console version for its simple, enjoyable shooting gameplay, and plentiful voice acting.
+He described it as nice to look at regardless of its graphic age, with added replay value in finding hidden paths, but found the lack of rumble support "alarming", especially since it was the first game to support the Rumble Pak.

-In the first five days of the game's U.S. launch, more than 300,000 copies were sold, surpassing the record previously held by Mario Kart 64 and Super Mario 64.
+In the first five days of the U.S. launch, more than 300,000 copies were sold, surpassing the record previously held by Mario Kart 64 and Super Mario 64.
+It was the best-selling home console video game in its first three months of release, and remained within the top ten best-selling video games for the remainder of 1997.
 It sold above 1 million units in the United States by the end of 1997, one of five Nintendo 64 games to do so.
 Sales were considerably less in Japan, where it sold 75,595 copies during the first week of sale.
-The game also took the #73 spot in Nintendo Power's "Top 200 Nintendo Games Ever".
+The game took the #73 spot in Nintendo Power's "Top 200 Nintendo Games Ever".

 Star Fox 64 is listed as the 45th greatest game of all time by Guinness World Records Gamer's Edition in 2009.
 In 1997 EGM ranked it the 39th best console video game of all time, citing its amazing visuals, huge amount of voice acting, and the deep challenge of earning medals on all stages and completing expert mode.
 They also named it "Shooter of the Year" at their 1997 Editors' Choice Awards.
-In 2009, Official Nintendo Magazine ranked the game 14th in a list of the greatest Nintendo games.
+In 2009, Official Nintendo Magazine named it the 14th-greatest Nintendo game.
 In 2012, G4 ranked Star Fox 64 as the 74th greatest game of all time on their list of the top 100 greatest video games of all time.